Understanding hearing loss

 The extent of the hearing loss varies too, from a mild to a severe hearing loss where loud safety signals may not be heard.
 More commonly it is manifested as a difficulty with word understanding, particularly in the presence of background noise.

-Hearing loss is rarely a simply matter of decreased volume.
+Hearing loss is rarely a simply matter of decreased volume or finding it hard to hear.
 It usually affects different frequencies of sound by differing amounts, which in turn means that people miss parts of words and conversations – particularly in noisy environments where competing background noise “scrambles” speech and conversations.

-If you feel that your hearing is not what it used to be, or are concerned that a loved one may be experiencing hearing loss, take a couple of minutes to do the short self-assessment test provided here.
+If you are finding it hard to hear or you feel that your hearing is not what it used to be, or are concerned that a loved one may be experiencing hearing loss, take a couple of minutes to do the short self-assessment test provided here.

 This hearing test is only a very basic screening tool.
 If you live in Melbourne and feel that you may have hearing difficulties, we strongly recommend that you call one of our clinics to arrange a full clinical hearing test.